lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-10-课文-10、34、58、82/Lesson 58 A blessing in disguise.md

   	- the tourists have been picking leaves and cutting their name on the tree-trunk
       - the tourists have been picking leaves
       	- the tourists
-      	- have been picking [present perfect progressive][predicate verb phrase]
+      	- have been picking [present perfect continuous][predicate verb phrase]
       	- leaves [object]
       - and
     	- the tourists have been cutting their name on the tree-trunk
       	- the tourists [subject]
       	- have been cuttings
       	- their name [object]
-      	- on the tree-trunk [adverbial of place]
+      	- on the tree-trunk [place adverbial]
   - knowledge:
   	- have + been. + doing.
   		v. (完成进行时); 一直在...(做某事)